vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 > You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) dashboard custom element via HACS to create this dashboard.

-Install it via this button
-[![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-auto-entities&category=integration)
+Install this integration via this button in your own HA instance [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-auto-entities&category=integration)

 This is all the YAML code you need in your horizontal stack card.\